seanshih/MemoryDebugger/README.md

 2. DETECT_OVERFLOW
 3. DETECT_NO_ACCESS_DETECTION

 When setting it to DETECT_NO_ACCESS_DETECTION, it is like the original allocation without access violation detection.
-It will still detects unallocated memory addresses.
+It will still detect unallocated memory addresses.

 Note that due to implementation restriction, we cannnot detect underflow and overflow at the same time.